Neuro-Affirming Autism & ADHD Assessments for Teens

 -

-No — all of our services are private pay to ensure autonomy over diagnostic disclosure; if we took insurance, any diagnosis would become a part of your teen’s medical record/history.
-This feels especially important to avoid in this sociopolitical climate.
+No — our services are private pay to ensure autonomy over diagnostic disclosure; if we took insurance, any diagnosis would become a part of your teen’s medical record/history.
+This feels especially important in this sociopolitical climate.
+(This is also why we provide separate report letters for combined assessments if both diagnoses are received, one for ADHD only and for both.)

 -